BIOP/ijp-imagetoatlas/index.md

 # Important note on File formats!

 **TL; DR: Use calibrated VSI, CZI, OME-TIFF, NDPI, a few others (please read the text below).
-Otherwise convert you files to pyramidal OME-Tiff files.
-You can use the Fiji plugin [Kheops](https://github.com/BIOP/ijp-kheops) for instance.**
+Otherwise convert your files to pyramidal OME-Tiff files.
+You can use the Fiji plugin [Kheops](https://github.com/BIOP/ijp-kheops), or the [NGFF converter by Glencoe](https://www.glencoesoftware.com/products/ngff-converter/)(!n5 not supported, choose OME-TIFF). **

 All files need to be properly calibrated (microns, millimeters, etc, but not pixels!).
 ABBA takes advantage of the  calibration to set appropriate registration parameters.